 Tegan Molloy, Senior Program Manager, Forth

-Tegan works on the Demonstration Projects team to design and implement new mobility electrification projects.
-She runs programs to advance ride-hailing electrification across the country.
-She's also worked as a sustainability consultant and holds an MBA in Sustainable Systems from Presidio Graduate School.
+Tegan leads the Demonstration Projects team at Forth, who design and implement equitable new mobility electrification projects.
+She also runs programs to advance ride-hailing fleet electrification across the country.
+Previously she worked as a sustainability consultant and holds an MBA in Sustainable Systems from Presidio Graduate School.

 Alan Bates, Fleet Operations Supervisor, City of Portland